Skip to content

 • Resolve ambiguous class references with instance connections.

-• Add initial values only for outputs that must exist before execution.
+• Add initial values only for state variables that must exist before execution.

 • Runtime follows compiled phase schedules.